Baca-Lab/TAS_fragmentomics/README.md

 ##### This repository contains Transcriptional Activation Score (TAS) calculation, and nucleosome repeat length simulation.

+All development and testing were performed on CentOS 7.9.
+The dependencies listed below should install within a few minutes in a standard computing environment.

 ### Transcriptional Activation Score (TAS) Calculation<br>
 This module takes fragment count matrix as input and computes TAS by considering the relationship between correlation between expression (see /correlation matrix ; supplementary table (see reference)) and fragmentation patteren near transcription start site (TSS).

 ----
 #### Dependencies
-All analyses and tests were conducted in a Linux environment (CentOS 7.9).
+- Python3
 - pandas (1.1.5 or later)
 - numpy (1.19.2 or later)